PLA now accepting nominations for nine service awards and grants

 - EBSCO Excellence in Small and/or Rural Library Service Award, honoring a public library serving a population of 10,000 or less that demonstrates excellence of service to its community;

 - Gordon M. Conable Award, honoring a public library staff member, library trustee or public library that has demonstrated a commitment to intellectual freedom and the Library Bill of Rights.
 Sponsored by Library Systems & Services LLC;

 - Polaris Innovation in Technology John Iliff Award, honoring a library worker, librarian or library that has used technology as a tool to improve services;

-The PLA Award Nomination Form is open from Sept.
-1, 2012 until Dec.
-1, 2012.
+The PLA Award Nomination Form is open from now until Dec.
+2, 2013.
 An award jury appointed by the PLA President will review each nomination.
-Winners will be announced in February 2013.
-Awards will be presented at ALA 2013 Annual Conference in Chicago.
+Winners will be announced in February 2014, and awards will be presented at 2014 ALA Annual Conference in Las Vegas.
 For more information, contact the PLA office, (800) 545-2433, ext.
 5PLA or by email email@example.com.

 PLA is a division of the American Library Association.
 PLA’s core purpose is to strengthen public libraries and their contribution to the communities they serve, and its mission is to enhance the development and effectiveness of public library staff and public library services.